EcoJulia/BiobakeryUtils.jl/docs/src/metaphlan.md

 ### Performing PCoA analysis

+A few convenience functions are re-exported from `Microbiome.jl` to perform common analysis, like getting the Bray-Curtis dissimilarity matrix,

-For this analysis, we'll need to use a couple of other julia packages, [`Distances.jl`](https://github.com/JuliaStats/Distances.jl) and [`MulitvariateStats.jl`](https://github.com/JuliaStats/MulitvariateStats.jl).
+For this analysis, we'll use a couple of other julia packages, [`Distances.jl`](https://github.com/JuliaStats/Distances.jl) and [`MulitvariateStats.jl`](https://github.com/JuliaStats/MulitvariateStats.jl).

 You can install these by opening the Pkg REPL (type ']') and using `add`: